opereclin/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is a magic file
+this file contains magic files